 The first person to speak always seems right until someone comes and asks the right questions.

-As the first to very quickly (and very publicly I might point out) write and post about our trip, Steven talks a lot about speed and soloing difficult winter objectives on his own.
+In his trip report, Steven talks a lot about speed and soloing difficult winter objectives on his own.
 Speed is an essential skill in alpinism as often conditions are changing fast and speed is one way to mitigate risks that might be increasing all around you (i.e. sun on snow slopes, rockfall, thunderstorms etc.).
 Soloing winter objectives is a risky business - there's no one to dig you out if you get buried - but I couldn't care less about anyone risking their own lives and suffering the consequences of making their own choices to travel or climb solo.
 I love traveling solo in the mountains and do it all the time.
 Trust me - I get the "solo thing".
 The problem in this case is that this was not a solo trip and conditions weren't deteriorating, necessitating speed above all else - they were already deteriorated before we even started out that morning.
 I'm a fairly laid back guy and on many of my scrambling or hiking trips I have no problem if the people I'm with separate for stretches of time while we each go our own pace or even pick our own routes and get lost in our own thoughts.
 But alpine climbing in a group is a different game than hiking or scrambling with others - and for a lot of reasons.
 Taking off on your own isn't just selfish when you're part of an alpine climbing group - it's very dangerous for all the parties involved and here's just some of the reasons why:

 [A gorgeous morning pano as I wait for Steven to clear the first moat, looking south to Bryce, Cockscomb and Pawn. ++]